sfigg/commercialization-public/docset/customize/mdm/new-in-windows-mdm-enrollment-management.md

 <li>WirelessDisplay/AllowUserInputFromWirelessDisplayReceiver</li>
 </ul><p>Removed TextInput/AllowLinguisticDataCollection</p>
 <p>Starting in Windows 10, version 1703, Update/UpdateServiceUrl is not supported in Windows 10 Mobile Enteprise and IoT Enterprise</p>
+<p>Starting in Windows 10, version 1703, the maximum value of  Update/DeferFeatureUpdatesPeriodInDays has been increased from 180 days, to 365 days.</p>
 <p>Starting in Windows 10, version 1703, in Browser/HomePages you can use the "&lt;about:blank&gt;" value if you don’t want to send traffic to Microsoft.</p>
 <p>Starting in Windows 10, version 1703, Start/StartLayout can now be set on a per-device basis in addition to the pre-existing per-user basis.</p>
 <p>Added the ConfigOperations/ADMXInstall node and setting, which is used to ingest ADMX files.</p>